The Town that Dreaded Sundown

 A post-modern sequel to the 1976 film of the same name, The Town that Dreaded Sundown utilises an ingenious approach to tackling its story and providing a fresh perspective for horror fans fed up with sequels, reboots and remakes.
 Much like Wes Craven’s New Nightmare and Book of Shadows: Blair Witch 2, it acknowledges its predecessor as a film based on 'actual events' which plagued the sleepy town setting years prior.
 The characters are all familiar with the back-story and indeed the original The Town that Dreaded Sundown film, clips of which appear throughout.
 While it opts for this ‘meta’ approach it avoids smug eye-winkery and unfolds as an engrossing, creepy and extremely violent tale of a small town facing up to its dark past.

 The immensely taut yet stylish direction comes courtesy of Alfonso Gomez-Rejon, whose tenure on TVs American Horror Story is apparent in the tilted angles and fluid, often gravity-defying camerawork.
 While his direction is undeniably stylish, though not distractingly so, its also incredibly effective.
 Roberto Aguirre-Sacasa’s screenplay isn’t constructed around murder set pieces (as most slasher films usually are); there is an actual mystery to be solved at the heart of proceedings.
 That said, each set piece is expertly mounted and chilling in its pay-off.
 The violence is strong, nasty and merciless and usually comes after moments of protracted tension, enhanced by a hypnotic score by Swedish composer Ludwig Göransson, which often switches from melancholy to menacing in a heartbeat.
 Despite the brutality, The Town that Dreaded Sundown is a frequently beautiful looking film - all burnished sunsets, homey interiors and lurid motel and street lighting - loaded with striking imagery; not least the creepy appearances of the killer, dubbed The Phantom.
-With his face covered by a spectral white mask, he’s a haunting sight and his initial appearances recall similar moments from John Carpenter’s Halloween, when he is just glimpsed in the background or periphery of various shots, hovering in the darkness, wraith-like.
+With his face covered by a burlap sack mask, he’s a haunting sight and his initial appearances recall similar moments from John Carpenter’s Halloween, when he is just glimpsed in the background or periphery of various shots, mask hovering in the darkness, wraith-like.

 The effect of a crazed killer preying on the residents of sleepy Americana is, more often than not, overlooked or merely glossed over in favour of gory scenes and bloodshed.
 Not so here.
 Aguirre-Sacasa’s screenplay examines the devastating effect of the murders - and indeed the 1976 film inspired by them - on the small town community.
 Any sense of normality is completely decimated by the intrusion of the killer on small town life.
 Everyone becomes a suspect; strangers and neighbours alike are treated with suspicion and contempt.
 The film has quite a few red herrings and suspects and an atmosphere of mistrust, paranoia and fear is carefully established.
 What adds to the horror is that the killer could quite conceivably be anyone and is most likely a resident of the town, interacting with oblivious, unsuspecting neighbours on a daily basis.